 By Janine Van der Post

-Wheels24 spoke to Ryno Schutte, managing director of Pro-ActiveSA, a company which helps notifies and distributes information in stolen or hijacked vehicles to security companies in South Africa.
+Pro-ActiveSA, is a company that helps notifies and distributes information in stolen or hijacked vehicles to security companies in South Africa.
+Schutte says:

 “We do everything a certain way.
 We drive the same route daily, we get home at the same time, we leave home at the same time.
 Criminals know this and use this known fact that we as South Africans have become complacent.”

-Schutte adds: “Criminals do shopping before hand and theft of motor vehicles are not as random as they seem.
-There is an element of organised skill that goes into stealing a vehicle or even hijacking a vehicle.
+Schutte adds: “Criminals do shopping beforehand and theft of motor vehicles are not as random as they seem.
+There is an element of organized skill that goes into stealing a vehicle or even hijacking a vehicle.
 Criminals know what they want and need to supply to the “Boss” a certain make, model in a specific timeline.

 Be prepared at all times, be aware of your surroundings constantly, take note of new trends used by criminals and ensure that you adapt your driving patterns accordingly.
 Get off your mobile phone and focus on your driving as prevention is better than cure.